March 18, 2021

-A four-time D Magazine Best Pediatric Specialist (Neurosurgery), she currently is the only surgeon at Children’s certified in the use of the Visualase laser ablation system, a sophisticated technology used to treat some types of epilepsy and brain tumors.
+She currently is the only surgeon at Children’s certified in the use of the Visualase laser ablation system, a sophisticated technology used to treat some types of epilepsy and brain tumors.

 Dr. Price is grateful for the impact she and her colleagues can have on patients and their families.

 “Some of the surgeries we perform literally change these patients’ lives, and I’m very thankful to be able to play that role for families,” she says.
 “I love my job and consider it a real honor when parents put their trust in me.”